 Brette's Answer: Courts rely on proof.
 The question is how much you can prove and what kind of impact you can prove it has on the children.

-Jennifer's Question: I have a 5 year old with a man who does not pay child support and hasn't seen my daughter for over 2 years.
-We don't have any kind of court order for custody or visitation, and I don't even know where he lives.
+Jennifer's Question: I have a 5 year old with a man who hasn't seen my daughter for over 2 years.
+We don't have any kind of court order for custody or visitation and I don't even know where he lives.
 I am now married and have a family and my daughter is happy and stable.
 We live in a very small town and I fear that one day I am going to see him and I do not know what he is capable of.
 He once told me that he was not mentally stable and did not trust himself with her.
-He signed her birth certificate and that's it, so what are his rights?
-Also, should I try to get sole custody of her?
+Should I try to get sole custody of her?

-Kristie's Question: My ex abused me and our (now five years old) son.
+Kristie's Question: My ex abused me and our son (who is now five years old).
 I have had protection orders against him in the past.
-Recently he threatened our life and took our son, saying 'no one would ever see him again'.
+Recently he threatened our life and took our son, saying "no one would ever see him again".
 I got an emergency protection order and we went to court.
 During the process, I found out that my ex's father had sexually abused my ex and spent time in jail for it.
 The judge ordered that my son have NO Contact with his biological grandfather.
 My ex still LIVES WITH THIS MAN.
 Recently my son has started peeing himself and vomiting (not his usual self) when it is time for his father to come pick him up and after he returns home.
 He claims he still sees his biological grandfather, and even spends time alone with him during shopping trips or when my ex has to go out of town.
 I would like to go for full custody (physical and legal) but I'm not sure how the judge will take it.
 The judge said in our last visit that she was concerned about it, and it could possibly be a link to sexual abuse.
 What do you think?

 Question: I live in a state that generally pushes for joint custody.
 I want sole custody so I can dictate when and where and for how long my ex sees our daughter.
 He is a diagnosed sex addict and I am worried about what she will be exposed to with him.
 Will this possibly be seen as a good enough reason for me to have complete custody over her?